mikeoleary/mikeoleary.github.io/_posts/2025-12-23-nginx-openwebui.md

   <figure>
     <a href="/assets/openwebui-chatgpt/open-webui-screenshot5.png"><img src="/assets/openwebui-chatgpt/open-webui-screenshot5.png"></a>
-    <figcaption>If you can load the Open WebUI site only by providing a mTLS client cert, you have correctly configured NGINX to require and verify client certificates.</figcaption>
+    <figcaption>If you can login to Open WebUI by **only** providing a mTLS client cert, you have correctly configured NGINX to require and verify client certificates, to pass the value of the email on to Open WebUI via a HTTP Header, and Open WebUI to accept this header value as an authenticated user.</figcaption>
   </figure>

 ### Conclusion
-We've added mTLS authentication to our environment, by using NGINX Ingress Controller.
-Next we'll use the identity learned via mTLS to make decisions at the time of inference within Open WebUI.
+We've added mTLS authentication to our environment, by using NGINX Ingress Controller and Open WebUI trusted headers.